RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/supplier_list.png" alt="Suppliers List" width="600"/>

+Here it is possible to visualize the list of all the suppliers.
+It is possibile to add a new Supplier with the button down-right, search an Item by code with the search bar down-left or get back to the home with the Back button.

 #### Adding a Supplier

 <img src="gui_images/new_supplier.png" alt="Adding a Supplier" width="600"/>

+In this page is possible to add a new Supplier.

 ### View and Edit Supplier